ctwise/alfred-workflows/README.md

 Alfred 2 Workflows
 ==================

 A collection of Alfred 2 workflows.
-Many of these workflows are rewrites or extensions of other people's work.
+Some of these workflows are rewrites or extensions of other people's work.
 I've tried to provide proper attribution where applicable.

 character-palette
 -----------------